etothemanders/closure-countdown/README.md

 # closure-countdown
-A project demonstrating closures and promises with a countdown clock
+A project demonstrating closures with a countdown clock